-Table 14: Impaired / Past-Due Assets and Current Quarter Recognized Gains (Losses) on Securitized Assets by Exposure Types
+Table 14: Impaired / Past-Due Assets and Current Quarter Recognized Losses on Securitized Assets by Exposure Types December 31, 2021

-(in millions) Total Impaired or Past Due Amount on Securitized Assets (1) Total Current Period Gains
+(in millions) Total Impaired or Past Due Amount on Securitized Assets (1) Total Current Period Losses (2)

 Commercial mortgages \$ -

-Residential mortgages 84 1
+Residential mortgages 39 3

 Commercial loans and debt obligations

-Other loans - -
+Other loans

-Total Securitized Assets \$ 84 1
+Total Securitized Assets \$ 39 3

-- (1) The total impaired amount on securitized assets represents the carrying value of investment securities held by us that were issued from securitization transactions we sponsored and for which we have recognized allowances for credit losses (ACL) for accounting purposes.
-This column also includes the total past due amount on securitized assets, which represents loans recorded on our balance sheet that are 90 days or more past due or in nonaccrual status that are held in securitization transactions we sponsored. - (2) Total Current Period Gains (Losses) represents ACL recognized during the quarter on investment securities and charge-offs, recoveries, and allowances recognized on loans held on our balance sheet related to securitization transactions we sponsored.
+(1) The total impaired amount on securitized assets represents the carrying value of investment securities held by us that were issued from securitization transactions we sponsored and for which we have recognized allowances for credit losses (ACL) for accounting purposes.
+This column also includes the total past due amount on securitized assets, which represents loans recorded on our balance sheet that are 90 days or more past due or in nonaccrual status that are held in securitization transactions we sponsored.